TimeDelta/auto-psych-nosology/README.md

     - Pass `--checkpoint-path PATH.pt` to atomically persist model weights, optimizer state, history, and run metadata at the end of training (and optionally every `--checkpoint-every N` epochs).
     - Resume an interrupted or completed run with `--resume-from-checkpoint --checkpoint-path PATH.pt`; add `--reset-optimizer` to reload only the model weights while reinitializing the optimizer.
     - Checkpoints store a signature of the graph/config and cumulative epoch counters so continued training logs consistent metrics (including MLflow) instead of restarting from epoch 1.
-- Training stops early when the stability metric you request stays within tolerance for a sliding window of epochs.
-Pass `--cluster-stability-window` (number of epochs), `--cluster-stability-tolerance` (absolute span), and optionally `--cluster-stability-relative-tolerance` when calling `train_rgcn_scae.py`; once the chosen `stability_metric` (defaults to `num_active_clusters`) varies less than both thresholds after `--min-epochs`, the run halts and records the stop epoch/reason in the history log.
+- Training stops early when the requested stability metric (realized_active_clusters by default) stays within tolerance for a sliding window of epochs.
+Pass `--cluster-stability-window` (number of epochs), `--cluster-stability-tolerance` (absolute span), and optionally `--cluster-stability-relative-tolerance` when calling `train_rgcn_scae.py`; once the chosen `stability_metric` (defaults to `realized_active_clusters`) varies less than both thresholds after `--min-epochs`, the run halts and records the stop epoch/reason in the history log.
 - To run the hierarchical stochastic block model baseline you must install [graph tool](https://graph-tool.skewed.de) before calling [create_hSBM_partitions.py](./create_hSBM_partitions.py).
 - Run `python3.10 -m pytest` from the repository root to execute the regression tests for the extraction pipeline and training utilities.